Offering students trust and guidance

 Offering trust and guidance requires a strong foundation of mutual respect between the student and the teacher.
 This foundation depends on three factors:

-As a teacher for talented students your priority should be to support the students learning process by offering trust and guidance.
-Rather you should engage in a true collaboration instead of staying in a traditionally distanced teacher-student relationship.
+As a teacher for talented students your priority should be to support the students’ learning process by offering trust and guidance.
+You should engage in true collaboration instead of staying in the traditionally distanced teacher-student relationship.

 Questions for reflection

 1. In order to establish equality and at the same time maintain a necessary asymmetry that allows you to still act as a teacher with formal responsibilities in the classroom, how can you bridge the traditional gap between a student and a teacher?

 2. When you express curiosity towards a student it is important not to overstep the boundaries between being personal and being private.
 How do you use tools of communication to assure that you find this balance?